dreamportdev/Osdev-Notes/06_Userspace/04_System_Calls.md

 This is certainly faster as the instruction only needs to deal with a handful of registers, however it leaves the rest of the context switching up to the kernel code.

 Upon entering the kernel, you will be running with ring 0 privileges and certain flags will be cleared, and that's it.
-You must perform the stack switch yourself, as well as collecting any information the kernel might need (like the user rip, stack, ss/cs).
+You must perform the stack switch yourself, as well as collecting any information the kernel might need (like the user RIP, stack, SS/CS).

 *Authors Note: While these instructions are covered here, `syscall` can actually result in several quite nasty security bugs if not used carefully.
 These issues can be worked around of course, but at that point you've lost the speed benefit offered by using these instead of an interrupt.
 We consider using these instructions an advanced topic.
 If you do find yourself in a position where the speed of the system call entry is a bottleneck, then these instructions are likely not the solution, and you should look at why you require so many system calls. - DT*